TheCharlatan/thecharlatan.github.io/_posts/2020-05-12-COLDCARD-Supply-Chain.md

 ### The exploit

-I then checked in the COLDCARD [source code](https://github.com/coldcard/firmware) if this claim actually holds up, attempting to find a way with my own, changed firmware to put the device back in what I would call "Blank - fresh off the factory" mode - meaning in all
+I then checked in the Coldcard [source code](https://github.com/coldcard/firmware) if this claim actually holds up, attempting to find a way with my own, changed firmware to put the device back in what I would call "Blank - fresh off the factory" mode - meaning in all